namcuongq/security/README.md

 - This will build an executable which executes a Full Language Mode powershell session.
 This method will provide a full powershell session just like running powershell.exe, but not powershell.
 - If AppControl is enabled, you can run it with InstallUtil.
+- Download [bypass-clm](https://github.com/namcuongq/security/tree/main/bypass-clm) and open it with Visual Studio, then build it.
 ```
 C:\Windows\Microsoft.NET\Framework64\v4.0.30319\InstallUtil.exe /logfile= /LogToConsole=false /U "bypass-clm.exe"
 ```

 ### Dir_Server
 ---
-Simple directory listing in http-server like python http-simple-server.
+[dir_server](https://github.com/namcuongq/security/tree/main/dir_server) Simple directory listing in http-server like python http-simple-server.
 You can use it for download file.
 ```
 dir_server [dir] [listen address]
 ```

 ### Forward_Tcp
 ---
-Simple way to create a tunnel from special port to another.
+[forward_tcp](https://github.com/namcuongq/security/tree/main/forward_tcp) Simple way to create a tunnel from special port to another.
 Tool like socat but usage very easy.

 ```
 forward_tcp [src] [dst]